-This year (2018) will mark the thirteenth time that NOSM has hosted week-long summer camps for high school students interested in a career in health care.
+This year (2019) will mark the fourteenth time that NOSM has hosted week-long summer camps for high school students interested in a career in health care.
 Formerly known as NOSM’s Health Sciences Summer Camp, CampMed features new branding and a renewed focus on four core learning areas.

 CampMed is founded on four pillars of learning.
 From top left and going clock wise, the icons in the new branding represent interprofessionalism, leadership, culture, and clinical skills—the knowledge and skills that students gain from attending CampMed.